-Advent has participated in the Stephen Ministry Program for over four years.
-Currently, Allen Johnson and Sue Peck serve as "leaders" and Marge Greenwald, Jim Nussbaumer and Nort Seaman serve as "ministers" involved in care giving.
-Additionally, Susan Kreno and Linda Erwin are being trained to be care givers.
-While Pastors are on the "front lines" of care, especially during times of crisis, there are times when a person needs more ongoing, one to one care than a pastor can provide.
+Advent has participated in the Stephen Ministry Program for over five years.
+Sue Peck and Linda Erwin currently serve as Stephen Leaders.
+Individuals serving as Stephen Ministers who have been trained in care giving are Linda Erwin, Marge Greenwald, Susan Kreno, Jim Nussbaumer and Nort Seaman While Pastors are on the "front lines" of care, especially during times of crisis, there are times when a person needs more ongoing, one-to-one care than a Pastor can provide.
 Stephen Ministry provides a Biblical solution.
 Gifted lay people are trained to support and extend the care that pastors continue to provide.
 Stephen Ministers confidentially reach out with God's love to people who are hurting to both congregation members and nonmembers alike.
-Common challenges faced by individuals for which a Stephen Minister may be helpful include; loss of a loved one, medical issues, relationship issues, loss of job, aging, loneliness etc. For more information, about Stephen Ministry, please click here: Stephen Ministries
+Common challenges faced by individuals for which a Stephen Minister may be helpful include: loss of a loved one, medical issues, relationship issues, loss of job, aging, loneliness etc. For more information about Stephen Ministry, and to view videos of care receivers who agreed to describe their experience, please click here: Stephen Ministries

 Sue Peck Bio